UK wants no "interference" in megabourse ruling

 The bloc's national competition regulators backed the proposed EU veto on Tuesday, a source told Reuters.

-Brussels faces some pressure to allow a merged "European champion" that could compete globally with giants like Chicago Mercantile Exchange parent CME Group Inc (CME.O).
+Brussels faces some pressure to allow a merged "European champion" that could compete globally with giants like the Chicago Mercantile Exchange.

-EU antitrust chief Joaquin Almunia said on Tuesday evening that competition between exchanges and in clearing was needed to ensure efficient markets for users.

-Deutsche Boerse Chief Executive Reto Francioni said on Wednesday the merger would bring EU and U.S. regulators together to improve global policy coordination and that more industry consolidation was inevitable.

 MIFID WATCH